 When finalizing the "Safety of Gas Transmission and Gathering Pipelines" notice of proposed rulemaking (NPRM), the proposed rule was under review for nearly 2 years.
 Delays were largely due to the proposed rule being too big and unwieldy to move through the administrative process.
-Accordingly, PHMSA made the strategic decision to split the initial proposed rule into smaller, more manageable rulemaking actions.
-The split will help PHMSA manage each individual rule more efficiently; and, most importantly, prioritize Congressional directives on gas pipelines.
-Additionally, while working to complete the Congressional mandates this rulemaking will address, PHMSA is also using its resources to incorporate and advance several recommendations from the NTSB and GAO as part of the rule.

-1 Per the DOT February 2019 Significant Rulemaking Report, the projected publication date for the final rule is 5/27/19.
+1 Per the DOT March 2019 Significant Rulemaking Report, the projected publication date for the final rule is 6/28/19.